Nagendrareddy777/IBM-DATASCIENCE-PROGRAM/Python Basics for Data Science/README.md

 # Python Basics for Data Science

-The objective of this course is to get you started with Python as the programming language and give you a taste of how to start working with data in Python.

 In this course you will learn about:

 - What Python is and why is it useful.